 Pedestal Systems expand their footprint in both interior and exterior projects.

 Pedestal systems have been used for decades now, most familiarly for lightweight rooftop applications such as installing a patio utilizing the existing roof substrate.
-However, they can also be found in computer rooms where access to electrical and telecommunication cables beneath the floor is necessary.
+Additionally, they are commonly used in computer rooms where access to electrical and telecommunication cables beneath the floor is necessary.

 A pedestal system lifts the paver up above the substrate